 Cook the Risotto:

-• Add the finishing touches: Stir in the reserved zucchini butter, ½ cup freshly grated parmigiano-reggiano cheese, the zest from 1 lemon, and most of the fresh herbs.
+- Add the finishing touches: Stir in the reserved half of the zucchini butter you previously set aside, ½ cup freshly grated parmigiano-reggiano cheese, the zest from 1 lemon, and most of the fresh herbs.
 Season with salt and pepper as needed.

 Video